decentdao/fractal-docs/user-guides/user-guides/multisig-dao/interacting-with-a-dao/create-a-proposal.md

 # Creating a Multisig Proposal

 ## Overview
-A proposal is a way to suggest that a Fractal DAO to initiates one or more transactions between the DAO and other addresses (contracts or wallets).
+A proposal is a way to suggest that a Fractal DAO initiates one or more transactions between the DAO and other addresses (contracts or wallets).

+A proposal is passed when the number of signers has reached the signer threshold.

 A proposal must be passed in order for the proposal to be executed.

-A proposal is passed when the number of signers has reached the signer threshold.

 If the DAO where a proposal is submitted is a SubDAO, then guards are put in place which allow the ParentDAO to potentially block a proposal from being executed.